chrisgrieser/nvim-genghis/README.md

 - `.trashFile`: Move the current file to the trash location.
 Defaults to `gio trash` on *Linux*, and `trash` on *macOS* or *Windows*.
 	* If [bufdelete.nvim](https://github.com/famiu/bufdelete.nvim) is available,
-	  `require'bufdelete.nvim'.bufwipeout` would be used to keep window layout intact instead of `vim.cmd.bwipeout`.
+	  `require("bufdelete.nvim").bufwipeout` is used to keep window layout intact instead of `vim.cmd.bwipeout`.

 > [!NOTE]
-> The trash CLIs are not available by default, and must be installed.
+> The trash CLIs are usually not available by default, and must be installed.

 ## Why that name?
 A nod to [vim.eunuch](https://github.com/tpope/vim-eunuch), an older vimscript